Mario10100MC/Hackintosh-E571-32JB-EFI/README.md

 # Hackintosh-E571-32JB-EFI
-An Hackintosh EFI Specifically for the Acer Aspire E5-571-32JB All of the EFIs are modified from the Olarila's EFIs - https://olarila.com
+An Hackintosh EFI Specifically for the Acer Aspire E5-571-32JB

+**Note: All of the EFIs are modified from the Olarila EFIs** - https://olarila.com

 EFI in Order